 The National Autistic Society Autism Accreditation is the UK’s only autism-specific quality assurance programme of support and development for all those providing services to autistic people.
 It is a way for organisations to show they offer excellent support to autistic children and adults.

 The accreditation is a three year process of reflection and strategic development, focused on developing the whole staff’s understanding of Autism to be able to best support each individual child to reach their potential.

 Ambergate Sports College and Sandon School have both achieved their accreditation.

 There are lots of benefits of being accredited, including:

-An in-depth assessment took place in September 2020 with outcomes measured against specific criteria to be met and demonstrated.
+An in-depth assessment took place in September 2020 at Sandon School, with outcomes measured against specific criteria to be met and demonstrated.
 This includes the reviewers observing lessons, analysing documentation, and listening to pupil and parent voice about our school.

 Autism Statement – Autism and GANF

 Pupils with an Autistic Spectrum Condition (ASC) are included in every class throughout Sandon.
 In order to ensure that pupils on the autistic spectrum are able to access the broad, balanced and meaningful curriculum that we offer, their individual strengths and areas of difference are taken in to account.